erwindev/college-app/services/college/README.md

 # College Microservice

-This is microservice is the application that deals with college information.
+This microservice deals with college information.

 # Setup